Akronix/akronix.github.io/_posts/2020-03-08-scandinavia-baltics-trip.md

 ## Viaggiare è il mio peccato

+{% include image.html position="right" height="500px" url="/static/img/posts/viaggiare_book.jpg" description="Book I found abandoned in the streets of Venice and that matched perfectly with me" %}

 I want to do a bit of story telling, so I can give you a little sample of how my trip looked like :smiley:.

 The most outstanding anecdote with transport I can remember happened in Italy.
 I was in Venice just before Carnaval, where I got to by hitchhiking from Slovenia, but not without struggle and with some desperation involved.
 I already spent more days than I planned there in Venice because I was having a good time and I was being very well hosted by an Albanian family, but I wanted to get to France soon because the trip was getting too long already.
 I was aware that **hitchhiking in Italy is a challenging quest**, so I decided to rent a car from Milano to France by a very cheap offer I found in [driiveme](https://www.driiveme.co.uk/).